¶¡ÏãÔ°AV

 What began as a love for theatre has evolved into a commitment to helping students find their voices.
 Mark guides them not just as a teacher but as someone who understands the power of creativity to spark change.
 His classroom is now his stage, where learning—like any excellent performance—is vibrant and always evolving.

 Applications for the Fall 2025 MA/MEd in Arts Education are now open.
-Learn more and apply by December 1, 2024.
+Learn more and apply today.

 Facebook